Programm: RETOS COLABORACIÓN 2017

-The first objectives are to design the chemical composition of a suitable steel and develop thermomechanical and thermal treatments, and develop a new type of rail that is capable of increasing resistance to abrasion from desert sand and preventing corrosion.
+The first objective is the design of the chemical composition of the steel and the development of thermomechanical and thermal treatments and to achieve a new type of rail capable of increasing the resistance to abrasion of desert sand and preventing corrosion.

-The second objective is to define an optimal process for chemically reducing of cast iron slag in order to remove CaO to a level that allows for its use in desert climate infrastructures.
+The second objective is to define an optimal process for the chemical reduction of cast iron slag for the removal of CaO to the level that allows its use in desert climate infrastructures.

-The third objective is to develop a software application that allows the cost of the lane life cycle to be calculated, taking into account the characteristics of the infrastructure, the characteristics of the service (vehicle, speeds, accelerations, adherence) and the manteinance (for example rail grinding costs, rail replacement costs, inspection costs).
-This tool facilitates the determination of the best type of lane for an infrastructure and operating conditions can be determined, as well as the optimal maintenance strategy.
+The third objective is the development of a SW application that allows calculating the cost of the lane life cycle taking into account the characteristics of the infrastructure, the characteristics of the service (vehicle, speeds, accelerations, adherence) and the characteristics of maintenance (for example rail grinding costs, rail replacement costs, inspection costs).
+Using this tool, the best type of lane for an infrastructure and operating conditions can be determined, as well as the optimal maintenance strategy.

 This tool will be based on the EN60300-3-3 standard, which generically includes the calculation of the life cycle cost, and the adaptation of the concepts to the railway environment is foreseen.
-The tool will allow sensitivity analyses to be carried out and it will offer reference values that will allow the parameters to be used in an agile way even when not all the information about the infrastructure is available.
+The tool will allow sensitivity analysis to be carried out and will offer reference values for the parameters to be used in an agile way even when not all the information on the infrastructure is available.

-Design tribological models for the predicition of lane degradation due to wheel-rail contact in the presence of sand depending on vehicle dynamics, track layout and grain size.
+Design of tribological models that allow predicting lane degradation due to wheel-rail contact in the presence of sand depending on vehicle dynamics, track layout and grain size.
 These models are the basis for calculating the life cycle cost of the rail.

-Identify variations in the friction conditions of the wheel-rail contact in the presence of sand.
-This permits safe operating conditions (eg minimum braking distance) to be analyzed for high speed vehicles in situations of reduced grip.
+Identification of variations in the friction conditions of the wheel-rail contact in the presence of sand.
+This will allow analysis of safe operating conditions (eg minimum braking distance) for high speed vehicles in situations of reduced grip.

-Identify the sand deposition model as the train passes by the suction generated.
-This model will make it possible to know the sand conditions on the road, the starting point for obtaining the degradation prediction models and the variations in the friction conditions.
+Identification of the sand deposition model as the train passes by the suction generated by it.
+This model will allow to know the sand conditions on the road, starting point to obtain the prediction models of degradation and the variations in the friction conditions.